furqan41/RT_1-ASSIGNMENT_1/README.md

 ### Motors ###

 The simulated robot has two motors configured for skid steering, connected to a two-output [Motor Board](https://studentrobotics.org/docs/kit/motor_board).
 The left motor is connected to output `0` and the right motor to output `1`.

 The Motor Board API is identical to [that of the SR API](https://studentrobotics.org/docs/programming/sr/motors/), except that motor boards cannot be addressed by serial number.
 So, to turn on the spot at one quarter of full power, one might write the following:

 ```python
 R.motors[0].m0.power = 25
 R.motors[0].m1.power = -25
 ```

+**_TO DRIVE THE ROBOT FORWARD_**

+def drive(speed , seconds):

+	'''
+	Function that gives the robot the ability of move straight for a certain time with a defined speed

+	Arguments:

+		speed = speed of the motors, that will be equal on each motor to move straight

+		seconds = time interval in which the robot will move straight

+	This function has no returns

+	'''

+	R.motors[0].m0.power = speed
+	R.motors[0].m1.power = speed
+	time.sleep(seconds)
+	R.motors[0].m0.power = 0
+	R.motors[0].m1.power = 0

+ here the both moter have same speed in the same direction that makes the robot move forward

+ **_TO TURN THE ROBOT _**

+ def turn(speed , seconds):

+	'''
+	Function that gives the robot the ability to turn on its axis

+	Arguments:

+		speed = speed of the motors, which will be positive on one and negative on the other in order to create the rotation

+		seconds = time interval in which the robot will rotate

+	This function has no returns

+	'''

+	R.motors[0].m0.power = speed
+	R.motors[0].m1.power = -speed
+	time.sleep(seconds)
+	R.motors[0].m0.power =0
+	R.motors[0].m1.power =0

+ here the one MOTOR will have positive speed and the other motor will have (-speed) that makes the robot to rotate

+****WHEN THE ROBOT FIND THE SILVER TOCKEN**
+(WHICH MEANS THE REQUIRED THRESHOLD HAS BEEN ACHIVED AND THE ROBOT ALLIGNED WITH THE SILVER TOCKEN)

+(WHICH MEANS THE REQUIRED THRESHOLD HAS BEEN ACHIVED THAN THE ROBOT ALLIGNS ITSELF WITH THE POSITION AND ANGEL OF THE SILVER TOCKEN)

+def Routine():

+	'''
+	Function that activates the Routine ( Grab , turn , release , turn ) if and only if the robot is close enough to the silver token (distance threshold: 0.4) if the the robot is far from the silver token it will drive.

+	This function has no return

+	'''

+	d_th = 0.4

+	dist , rot_y = find_silver_token()

+	if dist > d_th or dist == -1:

+		drive(75,0.1)

+else:          # and then robot grib the silver box put it behind and then robot return to its privious position

+		R.grab()
+		print("Gotta catch'em all!")
+		turn(20,3)
+		R.release()
+		drive(-20,0.9)
+		turn(-20,3)

+  **_IF THE SILVER BOX IS MISALLIGNED_ **

+(WHICH MEANS THE REQUIRED THRESHOLD HAS BEEN ACHIVED THAN THE ROBOT NEEDS TO  ALLIGNS ITSELF WITH THE POSITION AND ANGEL OF THE SILVER TOCKEN[IF IT IS NOT ALLIGNED])

+def Silver_Approach(dist, rot_y):

+	'''
+	This Function approach the silver token when the robot detect one.
+At first The robot will verify if it is in the right direction of the silver token and, if it's not, it will adjust itself turning right and left.
+Secondly it will call the function Routine().

+	Arguments:

+		dist = the distance of the silver token that the robot has detected

+		rot_y = the angle of the silver token that the robot has detected

+	This function has no returns

+	'''

+	a_th = 2

+	while rot_y < -a_th or rot_y > a_th :

+		if rot_y < -a_th:

+			turn(-2,0.5)

+			print("left a bit!!")

+		if rot_y > a_th:

+			turn(2,0.5)

+			print("right a bit!!")

+		dist , rot_y = find_silver_token()

+	Routine()

 ### The Grabber ###

 The robot is equipped with a grabber, capable of picking up a token which is in front of the robot and within 0.4 metres of the robot's centre.
 To pick up a token, call the `R.grab` method: